 - Free for all the first Sunday of the month.

 - If you need a break, there is a great coffee shop when you enter the museum, definitely worth a stop before or after your visit.

 Stroll around the Old Town and visit the Local Shops

 No one can resist the charm of a city’s Old Town and the one in Chambéry France is no different.
 A maze of colourful buildings with alleys scattered through and under buildings, local shops line the streets and colourful private mansions are what make the Old Town a great place for wandering around.

 Every corner you turn you find a delightful surprise, it was so pleasant strolling through the Old Town and checking out the shops.
-You can even do a guided tour, dans le centre Historique de Chambery taking all the historical building and sites of the Old Town.
+You can even do a guided tour, dans le centre Historique de Chambery taking all the historical buildings and sites of the Old Town.

 - If you love cheese then you have to visit La Fromagerie, one of the best local cheese shops in Chambéry and test some of the cheeses.